No Churn Chocolate Ice Cream

-You don’t need to make an egg custard and you don’t need an ice cream maker.
+You don’t need to make an egg custard and you don’t need an ice cream maker to make no churn chocolate ice cream.
 There isn’t a trace of an ice crystal crunch either.
-If you leave it to get fully frozen, take it out half an hour before you want to eat it and let it soften a little in the fridge first.
+If you leave it to get fully frozen, take it out at least half an hour before you want to eat it and let it soften a little on the side.
 Or, my husband gives it a little blast in the microwave, because he’s too impatient to wait!

 Before you freeze it, have a portion as a mousse, super thick and unctuous

 How to make old fashioned home made chocolate ice cream

 To make this no churn chocolate ice cream, I use double (heavy) cream, sweetened condensed milk, thick Greek yogurt and cocoa powder.

 The double (heavy) cream is whipped until it has soft peaks.
 This type of cream gives a lovely silky smooth texture.
 I like to cut the richness a little by using equal amounts of thick Greek yogurt, and I like the very slight tang it gives the ice cream.
 If you don’t like that, just substitute with more cream.

 Condensed milk is then added, straight from the can and mixed in very well.

 When the cocoa is added it must be sieved in.
 If it isn’t, stubborn little lumps remain in your lovely ice cream and simply refuse to dissolve into the mixture.

 Make sure everything is very well mixed, then taste.
 Does it need more cocoa?
 If so, making sure to sieve it in, add a little more, mix, taste and repeat.